Alan

 It can be a bit confusing when to use double or single quote-marks in your Alan source code.

 The text that will be displayed on screen during the play of a game (such as location descriptions) should be written within double quote marks in the source code.
-Remember, double-quoted strings are actually 'print-this-text' Alan statements - PRINT statements with the word PRINT left out.
+Remember, double-quoted strings are actually 'print-this-text' Alan statements - PRINT

 Single-quote marks around the names of locations and verbs etc are used in the source code to distinguish those names from Alan keywords that happen to be spelt the same.

-Our example game is getting a little big to be quickly read so we will now make use of a nice feature of Alan called 'include' files.
-Alan allows the author to split the source code into two or more text files but compile the multiple files as if they were a single big file by using $INCLUDE statements.
-A $INCLUDE statement can appear anywhere in the source code for a game and looks like this
+Statement Our example game is getting a little big to be quickly read so we will now make use of a nice feature of Alan called 'include' files.
+Alan allows the author to split the source code into two or more text files but compile the multiple files as if they were a single big file by using $INCLUDE

-If Alan finds an $INCLUDE statement in a source file while its compiling, the text in the second file is compiled into the game as well.
+statement in a source file while its compiling, the text in the second file is compiled into the game as well.

-One of the main benefits of the $INCLUDE statement is it allows game authors to split source code into more readable chunks.
+statement is it allows game authors to split source code into more readable chunks.
 For example, we can save the verb definitions created in earlier lessons into a separate file so the example source code for this lesson doesn't become too cluttered.

-The library1.ala file contains the definitions for the look, brief, verbose, score and quit verbs.
-If we put the statement $INCLUDE 'library1.ala' into the example source code for lesson five, all those commands will be compiled just as if they had been typed into the lesson5.ala file.
+into the example source code for lesson five, all those commands will be compiled just as if they had been typed into the lesson5.ala

-The other main benefit of the $INCLUDE statement is that chunks of useful source code like those basic commands can be used in any number of games.
+statement is that chunks of useful source code like those basic commands can be used in any number of games.
 Such chunks of code are referred to as 'libraries.'
 You can write your own libraries or make use of code that other people have written to instantly add features to your own programs.

-There are a couple of examples of libraries at the Interactive Fiction Archive which you may like to look at.
-(Look in the 'Sources' appendix to his tutorial for details.)
-The 'Etudes' contain a file called SHELL.ALA which contains some features shared by all the Etude examples.
-There is also a file called STANDARD.ALA which defines an extensive range of standard verbs and other features.
+which defines an extensive range of standard verbs and other features.
 This library won't compile without modification and most of the verb definitions don't actually do anything but it gives a good idea of what sort of things an author may need to program in a complicated game.

 So far in this tutorial we've discussed the definition of locations and verbs.
 The third main component of an adventure game definition is 'objects' - things which the player can perhaps pick up and manipulate in some way during the course of the game.